scimusmn/tsck-dna-puzzle/README.md

 tsck-dna-puzzle
 ===============

-This repository contains software and hardware files for the DNA Puzzle for TSCK.
+This repository contains software and hardware files for the [DNA Puzzle for TSCK].

 The puzzle consists of a steel double-helix with embedded RFID readers, individual "nucleotide" pieces containing RFID tags, and a large stele containing an LED